imperfectlink/PowerProps/docs/source/interface.rst

 Copy
 ----
 Simply clicking the Copy button will copy selected custom properties and their current values from the active object to all other selected objects.

+|

-Shift-clicking the Copy button will only copy the value of the custom property to objects that have the corresponding property while ignoring others.
+Shift-clicking the Copy button will only copy the value of the selected custom property to objects that have the corresponding property while ignoring others.

+|

+Control-clicking the Copy button will not only copy the selected custom properties and values but also discreetly copy their connected drivers so that destination objects have individual control.

 |